Start free trial

 Example: A product sold for 1000 MAD with 20% TVA = 1200 MAD total

-Example: A company with 500,000 MAD profit pays IS according to progressive rates
+Example: A company with 500,000 MAD taxable income pays IS at the 20% rate

 Personal Income Tax applied to individual earnings.
 Progressive rates from 0% to 38% based on annual income.